 As well as downloadable backing tracks in MP3 format that you can use to practice with, each lesson also includes a one page Action Plan that you can use to guide you into practically transferring the teaching in each lesson to your bass.
 (The backing tracks are at different tempos so you can pick a tempo that's suitable to your ability level.)

 Adding Some Secret Sauce...An Accountability Group

 Focusing on something for 30 days is a proven way to acquire new skills, take existing skills to a new level...basically to get shit done.

 But there's a simple thing that you can do on top of this that massively increases the chance that once you've started a challenge like this that you'll go onto complete it.

 This simple thing is this: be an active part of an accountability group.
 (Sidebar: you may be thinking: this adds a heap more time to my daily allocation to the challenge.
-You'd be wrong though...this can be done in 5 minutes or less.)
+You'd be wrong though...this can be done in a handful of minutes per day.)

 Private Facebook Group

 For the 30 Day Challenge this accountability group will be a private Facebook group.

 As I said above you can do this really simply.
 At the very basic level it's a question of simply going to the group and under each post where I confirm that the latest day's training is live you simple type something like: Have seen the training and done my day's assignment.